Privacy Policy

 For the management of subscription messages, the Federal Court uses third party providers and may upload to these the names and email addresses of subscribers.
 This information is used by those providers only on behalf of and under the instructions of the Federal Court.

 The Federal Court also records user’s email addresses if a user sends the Court, NNTT, NT Registrar or the Tribunals an email message.
-So it, or its hosting partners, can provide any support required, the Federal Court also records email addresses provided by users of the Court’s eServices (online) websites.
+So, it or its hosting partners, can provide any support required, the Federal Court also records email addresses provided by users of the Court’s eServices (online) websites.

 Email messages may be monitored by technology services staff for system trouble-shooting and maintenance purposes.